 Strategy 1: Identify strategies to provide offenders additional opportunities for reintegration and success by utilizing alternatives to incarceration for violations.
-Activities

 - 1. Train and educate staff regarding alternatives to incarceration when public safety is not compromised. - 2.
-Conduct review and oversight of probation and parole policies and practices, to ensure compliance with attempts to provide alternatives to incarceration for violations. - 3.
-Evaluate success of program referrals and treatment plans to ensure they meet expectations of minimizing the utilization of prison beds. - 4.
+Review of probation and parole policies and practices, to ensure compliance with attempts to provide alternatives to incarceration for violations. - 3.
+Evaluate success of program referrals and treatment plans to ensure they meet expectations of minimizing the use of jail/prison beds. - 4.
 Provide offenders with interventions targeted to factors relating to their criminal behaviors and attitudes.